 Oscar Kightley was born in Samoa and immigrated to New Zealand with his mother when he was four years old.
 Oscar first recognised his ability to make people laugh when he was a schoolboy, and at Rutherford High, he developed his skills in humour and English (but not maths!) further.
 Following a cadetship at The Auckland Star, Oscar moved into working in radio and television starting behind the scenes and then moving to a presenting role with Life in The Fridge based in Christchurch.

-A 2006 Arts Foundation Laureate Award winner and Qantas award winning journalist, Oscar was appointed to the Council of Creative New Zealand in 2007.
-In 2008, Oscar was awarded a Sir Peter Blake Trust Emerging Leader Award.
-And in 2009, Oscar received The New Zealand Order of Merit for his services to television and theatre.
+A 2006 Arts Foundation Laureate Award winner and Qantas award-winning journalist, Oscar was appointed to the Council of Creative New Zealand in 2007.
+In 2008, he was awarded a Sir Peter Blake Trust Emerging Leader Award.
+In 2009 he was awarded member of The New Zealand Order of Merit for his services to television and theatre.

 In 2016 he was awarded the Senior Pacific Artist Award with Dave Fane at the Creative New Zealand Arts Pasifka Awards and in 2019 received the Fulbright-Creative New Zealand Pacific Writer's Residency at the University of Hawai'i at Mānoa.